-Post initial control event, abundance surveys for wild dogs to be undertaken bi-annually by a suitably qualified person (e.g. pest animal control professional or ecologist with at least two years Metric 1 - Relative Abundance Indices (RAI) RAI and confidence intervals relevant professional experience). developed for predators to show trends monitoring results.
-Any injured koala found on site will be sent to a veterinary occupancy set at 40% of cameras with clinic/wildlife rescue facility for rehabilitation.
+Post initial control event, abundance surveys for wild dogs to be undertaken bi-annually by a suitably qualified person (e.g. pest animal control professional or ecologist with at least two years relevant professional experience).

-Offset area-wide traverse by the landholder each two months to in data: record the presence/absence of signs of wild dogs (including scats).
+Offset area-wide traverse by the landholder each two months to record the presence/absence of signs of wild dogs (including scats).
 The monitoring will take place along a set route utilising the existing network of tracks within the offsets area (e.g. fire control lines) to allow for replication of the monitoring events.

-Where post control surveys indicate there has been a recurrence of wild dogs within the offset area, control measures will be actioned using methods (controlled shooting or baiting) determined by a pest control professional in consideration of Metric 2 - Occupancy data Occupancy
+Where post control surveys indicate there has been a recurrence of wild dogs within the offset area, control measures will be actioned using methods (controlled shooting or baiting) determined by a pest control professional in consideration of monitoring results.